daskeyboard/daskeyboard.io/README.md

 A tldr version follows:

-1. Ensure you have [Ruby](https://www.ruby-lang.org/en/documentation/installation/) installed; you need version 2.2.2 or later:<br>
+1. Ensure you have [Ruby](https://www.ruby-lang.org/en/documentation/installation/) installed; you need version 2.2.2 or later:

 `ruby --version`

-1. Ensure you have [Bundler](http://bundler.io/) installed; if not install with:<br>
+1. Ensure you have [Bundler](http://bundler.io/) installed; if not install with:

 `gem install bundler`

-1. Install all dependencies:<br>
+1. Install all dependencies:

 `bundle install`

 1. Create a branch.

 1. Make your changes.

-1. Test your changes by serving the site locally:<br>
+1. Test your changes by serving the site locally:

 `bundle exec jekyll serve` (or `jekyll serve -w --force_polling`)

-1. Prior to submitting, run link validation:<br>
+1. Prior to submitting, run link validation:

 `rake checklinks`

 ### Adding next/previous page links

 If you have a document that spans multiple pages, you can add next and previous